imimim-username/beefyTool/docs/architecture.md

 `solidlyVelodrome.ts` encodes DEX-specific rules for the initial strategy family:

-- Known routers and factory addresses per network.
 - Any DEX-specific nuances (e.g., how gauges are structured).

-`routers.ts` captures information about route behavior and supported swap paths so the UI can:

-- Offer sensible default routes.
-- Validate that each route starts and ends with the correct tokens.
-- (Future) Simulate routes on-chain to verify feasibility and liquidity.
+- (Optional) Helper functions for LP token info retrieval.

+**Note:** Router addresses are not needed here.
+Strategies use Beefy's router from the addressBook (part of `CommonAddresses`), not separate DEX routers.

-Route validation currently checks token addresses match; future versions may validate route existence via DEX router contracts on a fork.
+Route validation currently checks token addresses match; future versions may validate route existence via Beefy's router on a fork.

 ### 4.3 Beefy Metadata (`src/core/beefy/`)